SVECTOR-CORPORATION/SPEC-1/README.md

 ## 🔍 Overview

-Spec-1 LL represents a significant advancement in natural language processing.
+Spec-1 represents a significant advancement in natural language processing.
 Built upon cutting-edge AI techniques, it offers unparalleled performance in text generation, understanding, and manipulation.
 This model is open-source, empowering developers worldwide to integrate it into their projects and explore its capabilities.

 ## ✨ Features